 Correct weight distribution hitch setting up compensates caravan tow vehicle front end lift but introduce instability if too tight.
 Here’s why.

 Typical WDH (weight distributing hitch) Pic: Jayco.

 Conventional caravans are towed via a hitch that overhangs the tow vehicle’s rear axle.
 If that caravan sways, it causes the tow vehicle also to sway (and vice versa).
 This effect is reduced by having the caravan nose heavy.
 For caravans with centralised mass and loading, ‘the improvement becomes less significant when the nose mass rises above 6-7 per cent of the total weight’, says University of Bath’s Professor Josh Darling1.
 For long end-heavy caravans it really needs to be 10% plus.

 Imposing such heavy tow ball mass on that overhung hitch causes the rear of the tow vehicle to drop as the rear springs compress.
 It also levers up the front of the tow vehicle, reducing the weight on its front wheels and hence tyre grip.
 As tyre grip is essential for steering, reducing it is (to put it mildly) not desirable.

 The effect of insufficient front end weight.
 Pic: original source unknown

 Weight distribution hitch setting up

 A WDH (in effect) is a springy semi-flexible beam between the caravan and its tow vehicle.
 It levers the front wheels back down and also slightly increases the weight on the caravan’s tyres.
 A common recommendation is to adjust the WDH to fully counteract the static sag caused by the caravan’s nose ball weight.

 The beginning of a jack-knife.
 Pic: copyright 2006 – caravanandmotorhomebooks.com

-The Society of Automotive Engineers (SAE) standard, ‘Performance Requirements for Determining Tow-Vehicle Gross Combination Weight Rating and Trailer Weight Rating’, (J2807) brings a hint of clarity to this.
-The standard, significantly uses only 50% correction in its main stability testing when using a WDH – yet found even that precluded a towed trailer achieving the desirable (0.4 g) cornering power of other road vehicles.
+The Society of Automotive Engineers (SAE) standard, ‘Performance Requirements for Determining Tow-Vehicle Gross Combination Weight Rating and Trailer Weight Rating’, (J2807) quantifies this.
+The standard, significantly used only 50% correction in its main stability testing when using a WDH – yet found even that precluded a towed trailer achieving the desirable (0.4 g) cornering power of other road vehicles.